borh/papers/register-database.md

 -   retrieval algorithm or syntax

     $tf\text{-}idf$
-    -   idf is an important normalizaton concept when we are dealing with samples from spaces of register
+    -   idf is an important normalization concept when we are dealing with samples from spaces of register
     -   why tf-idf for collocations? because we can define it for arbitrary numbers of n, while most other statistical collocation measures are fixed to n=2 (find Croatian paper)
     -   `For general texts, one option suitable for some texts may not suitable for others.
 In contrast, it is easier to select options based on properties of short texts.
 For example, because in a short text words are generally distinct, Yu et al. (2012) show that the SVM models obtained by binary and TF-IDF feature representations give similar performance.` [@yuproduct]
     -   [@gebre2013improving]  -- Native Language Identification